For tools that are Excel addins, MS Excel is required.

 MS Works is not Excel and does not support add-ins.

 Most of our tools are Excel Add-ins.
-The tools are supported under various versions of Excel, from Excel 97- 2010 for Windows.
+The tools are supported under various versions of Excel, from Excel 2000 – 2013 for Windows.
 Several are also supported when using Excel 2011 on the Mac.

 Some relatively unusual settings can impact loading add-ins, as they disable the ability to run them.
 To check these settings, follow these steps: